TheCatKing02/LifeSeries/README.md

 Join the [Discord](https://discord.gg/QWJxfb4zQZ) or make an issue if you want to submit any bugs or give suggestions.
 ## Features

-This mod contains every single season of the Life Series, so that's Third Life, Last Life, Double Life, Limited Life, Secret Life, Wild Life and Past Life.<br>
+This mod has every single season of the Life Series, so that's Third Life, Last Life, Double Life, Limited Life, Secret Life, Wild Life and Past Life.<br>
 It also contains april fools seasons, Real Life and Simple Life.

 | Third Life | Last Life | Double Life | Limited Life | Secret Life | **Wild Life** | Past Life |